‘Sports Illustrated’ Model Robyn Lawley Exposes Her Buxom Physique In Throwback Snap

 Re Swimwear!
 Hi ladies, I’ve been designing a new season and I’ve recently had a break between seasons.
 Thank you for all your kind words and I definitely do want to bring them back as they’re some of my favourite cosies (swimsuits)!
 I need them for my own body type lol, I’ll let you know when the next season is launching.
 Let me know what you want in a swimsuit or if you tried mine what you liked or didn’t like about them.
 I loved using great quality fabrics that aren’t the usual in swimwear some are even made of recycled plastic – something I want to do more of.
 I also liked double layering them so they last a long time.
 And soft seam edges something people rarely do in swimwear…(why?
 I have no idea), this one here had jacquard fabric and cup support with soft but durable straps. ✌️????❤️#robynlawleyswimwear @robynlawleyswimwear

-Robyn appeared on Channel Seven’s The Morning Show, where she explained that she doesn’t really care either way whether she ever gets a chance to participate in Victoria’s Secret shows because her aim is to improve the standards in the modelling industry, and inclusion and diversity are very important for that.
+Robyn appeared on Channel Seven’s The Morning Show, where she explained that she doesn’t really care either way whether she ever gets a chance to participate in Victoria’s Secret shows because her aim is to improve the standards in the modeling industry, and inclusion and diversity are both very important for that.

 “So many young women watch the [Victoria’s Secret] show and aspire to [have] these bodies and if we just include a few more sizes of different variations, I think that will help so many young women feel more love for their bodies.”

 Although Robyn is a plus-size model, many of her fans don’t agree with her because they think that Robyn’s body is perfect.
-Last month, Robyn wowed her fans by posting yet another throwback picture wherein she was featured completely nude while lying on the floor.
+Last month, Robyn wowed her fans by posting yet another throwback picture where she was featured completely nude while lying on the floor.

-In the artistically-captured photo, an owl was seen landing on the model’s chest while she hid her breasts with her palms, closed her eyes, and left her lips slightly parted to strike a very provocative pose.
+In the artistically-captured photo, an owl was seen landing on the model’s chest while she hid her breasts with her palms, closed her eyes, and her lips slightly parted to strike a very provocative pose.

 Upon seeing the picture, one of her fans wrote that she has the hottest body and beautiful skin and that she should never cover it up.
 While another one said that the picture represented too much perfection.